fiarh/cset/README.md

-All my stuff from the Computer Software Engineering Technology program at TSCT.
+All my stuff from the Computer Software Engineering Technology program at TSCT.<br/>
 Notes, projects, etc.